Icon (character): Powers and abilities

 Icon's lifepod altered his DNA so he would resemble a human, thus enabling him to blend among Earth's natives.
 A side effect of this process was the maximization of his hybrid genetic structure.
-Thus, Icon possesses a variety of superhuman abilities that are unusual even for a Terminan.
+As a result, Icon possesses a variety of superhuman abilities that are unusual even for a Terminan.
 Icon possesses immense strength, durability, speed, and senses, and is able to project radiant energy.
-Icon can project low-energy bolts that can render human beings unconscious and overload electronic devices.
+Icon can project low-energy bolts that can render humans unconscious and overload electronic devices.
+Icon can focus positron energy into his fists, which he can then use to shatter virtually any substance.

+Icon can detect the presence of Bang Babies (superhumans who gained their powers from the Big Bang) by generating a field of positrons.
+The field interacts with the invisible quantum well surrounding a Bang Baby, who then glows as they give off mild gamma particles.
+Hence, Icon can use these fields to distinguish Bang Babies from other metahumans as well as normal humans.

 Icon ages at a much slower rate than human beings, making him appear middle-aged despite him being several centuries old.
 Icon's lifespan is typical for a Terminan and the only power that is not the result of his genetic maximization.

 Skills and equipment

-Icon is an experienced lawyer with decades of experience in the field.
-Icon is also a formidable combatant, whose fighting skills are close to those of Superman.
-Icon is well trained in unarmed and armed combat, having fought in major conflicts ranging from the Civil War to World War II.
+Icon is a lawyer with decades of experience.
+He is also a formidable combatant, being well trained in unarmed and armed combat, and having fought in major conflicts ranging from the Civil War to World War II.

 For interstellar journeys, Icon employs his personal starship, which possesses a faster-than-light drive that allows it to shift into the realm called hyperspace.
 Gravity compensators provide artificial gravity that can be adjusted.

 Icon's starship is linked to the Info Tool, a computerized database of knowledge that scan an item (organic or inorganic) and store its molecular structure within files called "software".
 Apart from storing and retrieving data, the Info Tool can link to and control any computer-operated device or system.

 The Maker is a molecular factory that can construct any physical item, molecule by molecule, from structural data files stored within the Info Tool.
 These data files are called "software", while objects created by the Maker are known as "hardware".
+The Maker operates by tapping the vast energies of the reactor for Icon's starship and converting them into matter used for the construction of hardware.
+The Maker can create any item in a matter of seconds as long as its structure is on file within the Info Tool.

 Icon's ship is equipped with cloaking technology that can render the vessel invisible to both the human eye and electronic surveillance.
 Though not typical for a civilian vessel, the cloak was installed in Icon's ship so he could use it on Earth without attracting attention.